OP-TEE/optee_website/docs/ti.md

 ---
 title: OP-TEE on Texas Instruments SoCs
 permalink: "/docs/ti/"
-layout: container-breadcrumb
+layout: default
-description: The instructions here will tell how to run OPTEE on Texas Instruments devices.
+description: The instructions here will tell how to run OP-TEE on Texas Instruments devices.
 ---